 This prompted Handler to travel to Europe and acquire what is called a “Lilli” doll, which was modeled after a character in a German comic strip.
 Handler spent some time designing a doll similar to Lilli, and even hired a designer to make realistic doll clothes.
 The end result, of course, was the Barbie doll, which she named in honour of her young daughter that had pushed her onto this path.
 The Barbie doll resembled the average woman as Handler saw her, and she immediately took it back to the advertising committee.

-Mattel finally agreed to back Handler’s efforts; and the Barbie doll debuted at the American Toy Fair in New York City in 1959.
+Mattel finally agreed to back Handler’s efforts; and the Barbie doll debuted at the American International Toy Fair (Now Toy Fair New York) in New York City in 1959.
 Girls went crazy for the doll, and sales skyrocketed within its first year on the marker.
 At this time, dolls were being sold for about three dollars each, and they managed to make over three hundred thousand sales.
 Since then, Barbie has seen a steady consistency of popularity, and in modern times, with over one billion Barbie’s sold worldwide, this toy is the most successful line in the history of the toy industry.
 And all that for a toy made in a garage!